tikenov/rs-caesar-cipher/README.md

-This is a CLI tool for text exncryption using caesar cipher.
+This is a CLI tool for text encryption using caesar cipher.

 CLI tool can accept 4 options (short alias or full name):